raoulritter/clifford-group-equivariant-simplicial-transformers/README.md

 ```bash
 python nbody_main.py
 ```
+## Demo and Reproducibility
+% use pretrained models
+% run scripts

 ## Data
 Data for the n-body problem and other experiments can be found in the `nbody_dataset` directory.